-Operating expenses of US\$21.2bn increased by 3% on a reported basis and by US\$1.4bn or 7% on a constant currency basis compared with the first half of 2011.
-On an underlying basis, costs increased by 10%.
+Operating expenses of US\$21.2bn increased by 3% on a experience.
+There are many factors which affect the estimated reported basis and by US\$1.4bn or 7% on a constant currency liability and there remains a high degree of uncertainty as to basis compared with the first half of 2011.
+On an underlying the eventual cost of redress for these matters. basis, costs increased by 10%.